nietus/anki-mcp/README.md

   - Description: Update specific fields for multiple Anki notes.
   - Input: An array of `notes`, where each note has `noteId` (number) and `fields` (object).

+More information can be found here [Anki Integration | Smithery](https://smithery.ai/server/@nietus/anki-mcp)